-At the cable landfall, the submarine export cables will transition to the onshore export cables at jointing locations, and the onshore export cables will extend north for approximately 1.5 mi (2.4 km) to the proposed onshore substation on the north side of Reynolds Channel, in the Village of Island Park, New York.
-The proposed onshore substation will step up the voltage from 230 kV to 345 kV, and the onshore interconnection cables will traverse north to the Oceanside POI.
-From the onshore substation to the POI, the onshore interconnection cable route is approximately 1.7 mi (2.8 km) long.
+At the cable landfall, the submarine export cables will transition to the onshore export cables at jointing locations, and the onshore export cables will extend north for approximately 1.6 mi (2.5 km) to the proposed onshore substation on the north side of Reynolds Channel, in the Village of Island Park, New York.
+The onshore interconnection cables will traverse north from the onshore substation to the Oceanside POI at the Hampton Road substation.
+From the onshore substation to the Hampton Road substation, the onshore interconnection cable route is approximately 1.7 mi (2.8 km) long.
+The loop-in / loop-out lines will traverse east from the northeaster portion of the Hampton Road substation for approximately 0.1 mi (0.2 km) to connect to LIPA's existing 138-kV transmission lines under Lawson Boulevard.

 All of the NY Project's transmission facilities are located underground or underwater, with the exception of the crossing of Barnums Channel along the interconnection cable route between the Village of Island Park and Oceanside, New York, which will utilize an aboveground cable bridge (Section E-3.3.3.5).
-The NY Project's transmission system, including the submarine export cables, onshore substation and onshore export, and interconnection cables will be designed and installed to meet or exceed applicable industry standards and electrical codes, including but not limited to applicable standards of the:
+The NY Project's transmission system, including the submarine export cables, onshore substation, onshore export cables, interconnection cables, Hampton Road substation, and loop-in / loop-out lines will be designed and installed to meet or exceed applicable industry standards and electrical codes, including but not limited to applicable standards of the:

 - International Electrotechnical Commission;

 - Insulated Cable Engineers Association;

 - National Electric Safety Code;

 - American National Standards Institute/Institute of Electrical and Electronics Engineers;

 - International Council on Large Electric Systems (CIGRE);

-- North America Electric Reliability Corporation;

-- Northeast Power Coordinating Council;

-- Reliability Rules of the New York State Reliability Council;

-- Underwriters Laboratories;

-- National Electrical Manufacturers Association; and

-- National Fire Protection Association.
+- North America Electric Reliability Corporation; - Northeast Power Coordinating Council; - Reliability Rules of the New York State Reliability Council; - Underwriters Laboratories; - National Electrical Manufacturers Association; and - National Fire Protection Association.